Long Down Coat

 - Don’t order a size bigger unless you really need to

-The Long Down Coat is a versatile style designed to be the your go-to daily cold weather jacket.
-Water resistant with a faux fur trim, with extra length for extra warmth, it's great for a wide range of cold weather without skipping on style.
-Featuring cozy down filling and available in four new colors.
+The Long Down Coat is a versatile style designed to be your go-to daily cold weather jacket.
+Water resistant with faux fur trim, with extra length for extra warmth, it's great for a wide range of cold weather without skipping on style.
+Featuring cozy down filling.